ibexa/documentation-developer/docs/content_management/locations.md

 For example, an article can be at the same time under "Local news" and "Sports news".
 Even in such a case, one of these places is always the main Location.

-You can change the main Location in the Back Office in the **Locations** tab, or [through the API](managing_content.md#changing-the-main-location).
+You can change the main Location in the back office in the **Locations** tab, or [through the API](managing_content.md#changing-the-main-location).

 ![Locations](content_management_locations.png "Locations")